angband/angband/docs/attack.rst

 Elemental Branded Weapons
-  Each of the five elemental attacks has a corresponding weapon which will do treble its base damage to creatures not resistant to that element.
+  Each of the five elemental attacks has a corresponding weapon which will do treble its base damage to creatures not resistant to that element and grant the wielder resistance to that element.
 (It should be noted that the magical damage bonus is not affected by this: a weapon of Flame '(2d6) (+5,+6)' does 6d6+6 damage per hit, not 6d6+18, against creatures which are not fire-resistant.)
 There are weapons of Flame, Frost, Lightning, Acid and Poison brands.

 Weapons of Slaying enemies
   These weapons do extra damage against creatures of a vulnerable type.